nordrr/pagespeeder/README.md

 - Clicking **Run once** on a paused card submits one cycle only.
 - Clicking **Resume** enables continuous polling again.
 - If auto-pause conditions are met, status will show that it paused at stat-sig threshold.
+- All settings and collected samples are stored in your browser local storage for this app.

 ## API Endpoint